-Canfor has identified nine species occurring in our operating areas in British Columbia and Alberta that are red-listed by the International Union for Conservation of Nature and which may also be impacted by forestry –suckley cuckoo bumblebee is classified as critically endangered; whitebark pine as endangered; rusty blackbird, western bumblebee, mountain lady’s slipper, sparrow’s egg lady’s slipper, western toad, olive-sided flycatcher and western white pine are near-threatened.
+Canfor has identified 10 species likely occurring in our operating areas in British Columbia and Alberta that are red-listed by the International Union for Conservation of Nature and which may be impacted by forestry.
+The suckley cuckoo bumblebee is classified as critically endangered; whitebark pine as endangered; rusty blackbird, western bumblebee, yellow-banded bumblee, mountain lady’s slipper, bull trout and caribou are vulnerable, olive-sided flycatcher and western white pine are near-threatened.

-There are 22 species listed under Canada’s Species at Risk Act occurring within our operating areas and that may be impacted by forestry, including the western screech owl, Williamson’s sapsucker, American badger, whitebark pine and Rocky Mountain tailed frog.
+There are 31 species listed under Canada’s Species at Risk Act occurring within our operating areas that may be impacted by forestry, including the western screech owl, Williamson’s sapsucker, American badger, whitebark pine and Rocky Mountain tailed frog.
 We use special management practices and monitoring to meet the habitat requirements of species at risk in our operating areas.
 For example, we support the Williamson’s sapsucker by leaving an average of 85 trees per hectare within 500 metres of known nests (cavities in trees), including seven dead or dying trees with cavities per hectare.
 Canfor has worked closely with the Canadian Wildlife Service over the past 10 years to define and refine habitat requirements and population size for this species in the East Kootenays.

 Resource decisions typically consider the impacts of the activities of industry within sectors, i.e., mining projects do not consider the impacts of forestry, and vice versa.
 A cumulative effects management framework project in the Elk Valley of southeastern British Columbia has been assessing current and projected future impacts of all human developments on the landscape – such as mining, forestry, urban, rural, highways and railways – relative to historic conditions, to provide a framework for informed decision making.